SO3UFormer: Learning Intrinsic Spherical Features for Rotation-Robust Panoramic Dense Prediction: Related Work

 Semantic segmentation for 2D images has matured and has been widely deployed in domains such as remote sensing and medical imaging \cite{zhu2025classwise, zhang2025advances}.
-Many advances in panoramic segmentation inherit this progress \cite{zheng2024open}.
+Many advances in panoramic dense prediction inherit this progress \cite{zheng2024open}.
 Classical fully convolutional designs and their successors, including FCN, U-Net, and deep residual backbones, established a strong foundation for dense prediction in the planar setting \cite{long2015fcn,ronneberger2015unet,he2016resnet}.
 Multi-scale encoder--decoder paradigms further improved global context modeling and boundary localization, exemplified by PSPNet and DeepLabv3+ \cite{zhao2017pspnet,chen2018deeplabv3plus}.
 More recently, masked attention and Transformer-based segmentation have become mainstream, offering flexible long-range aggregation and strong scalability \cite{dosovitskiy2021vit,liu2021swin,xie2021segformer,cheng2022mask2former}.

 A core challenge for $360^\circ$ panoramas is the ERP, which introduces latitude-dependent distortion and non-uniform sampling density \cite{yoon2022spheresr,shidanshidi2013non}.
 Early attempts addressed this issue by adapting convolutional operators to spherical geometry or by learning directly on spherical representations for recognition and dense prediction \cite{su2017sphericalconv,coors2018spherenet}.
-Following the same geometric principle, recent panoramic segmentation models increasingly shift from ERP-specific heuristics to intrinsic spherical feature learning.
-For example, SphereUFormer builds a spherical U-shaped Transformer for dense scene understanding over $360^\circ$ signals \cite{benny2025sphereuformer}.
+Following the same geometric principle, recent panoramic dense-prediction models increasingly shift from ERP-specific heuristics to intrinsic spherical feature learning.
+Monocular depth estimation is the other central dense-prediction task on panoramas, where methods such as PanoFormer \cite{shen2022panoformer} and Elite360D \cite{ai2024elite360d} mitigate distortion through tangent-patch and bi-projection representations.
+Unifying both tasks, SphereUFormer builds a spherical U-shaped Transformer for dense scene understanding, spanning segmentation and depth, over $360^\circ$ signals \cite{benny2025sphereuformer}.
 In indoor environments, 2D--3D semantic correspondence datasets with Stanford2D3D-style annotations enable controlled and reproducible comparisons under consistent scene semantics \cite{armeni2017joint2d3d}.